arung-northwestern/pacmof/README.rst

 For CIFs with more than say 2000 atoms calculations in serial can be too slow, in those cases

-    - Compute the features for a large CIF in parallel
+    - Compute the features for a large CIF in parallel using Dask_

     .. code-block:: python

         data = pacmof.get_features_from_cif_parallel(path_to_cif)

-    - Compute the charges for a large CIF
+    - Compute the charges for a large CIF in parallel using Dask_

     .. code-block:: python